EO4wellness/T-I-L/WordPress/WP5.7/README.md

 [WordPress Privacy Policy](https://wordpress.org/about/privacy/)<br>

-__Note: these are my peronal notes, I took, while reading and learning about the above topics.
-They include screenshots and links to the work of others, so that I can recall and read about their work in greater detail. __
+Note: these are my peronal notes, I took, while reading and learning about the above topics.
+They include screenshots and links to the work of others, so that I can recall and read about their work in greater detail.

+Doing some addtional reading, outside of the above information provided within the dashboard of the WordPress update, I discovered this interesting "one-click" solution from HTTP to HTTPS protocol.
+That's going to save site owners a LOT of work!
+[Blog Article Link](https://www.searchenginejournal.com/wordpress-5-7-launches-with-one-click-http-to-https-conversion/398459/)